Key takeaways

 Olive oil

 Olive oil is rich in omega-3 acids and other nutrients that are essential for overall health, including hair health.
-When applied directly, olive oil helps promote thicker hair.
-It may also soften the hair and moisturize any dry areas of the scalp.
+When applied directly, olive oil may soften the hair and moisturize any dry areas of the scalp.
+While some people suggest olive oil may also stimulate hair growth, such as in this older

 To use olive oil: